your questions, answered!

 We encourage our elders to participate in the community’s elder council.
 Elders can actively participate in decisions that affect programming, dining, activities, outings and more.

 Call it the best of both worlds.
 Your refundable entrance deposit will make living here feel like a safe investment – much like owning your own home.
-But on the other hand, because maintenance is provided, you’ll discover the simple joy of maintenance-provided living, where you phone, and we strap on our tool belt and come runnin’.
+But on the other hand, because maintenance is provided, you’ll discover the simple joy of maintenance-provided living, where you call, and we grab our tool belt and come runnin’.
 The Crossings owns and maintains the property, and you reside there as long as you can live independently.
 Plus, because you aren’t the homeowner, you won’t pay property taxes or property insurance.

 Your entrance deposit will be competitive with Bay Area home values.
 There is more than one Life Care plan, and depending on the plan you select, your entrance deposit may be up to 90% refundable when you leave.
 Sound like estate protection?
 It is.

 Your monthly service fee will be competitive with those at other communities in the Bay Area.
 The fee is determined by the apartment home you choose.
-What’s more, a portion of your monthly service fee may be tax-deductible as a medical expense – we’ll give you the amount, and you can check with your tax advisor.
+What’s more, a portion of your monthly service fee can be tax-deductible as a medical expense – we’ll give you the amount, and you can check with your tax advisor.

-We’ve never evicted a resident for nonpayment due to no fault of their own (long life isn’t a fault), and we don’t intend to start now.
+We’ve never evicted a resident for non-payment due to no fault of their own (long life isn’t a fault), and we don’t intend to start now.
 You’re welcome to call us to discuss how we’ve handled this in the past.
 We’ll explain how our Resident Covenant Fund, which is supported by contributions from generous donors, can support those residents whose financial resources become depleted.

 When you think your loved one may need more assistance than Independent Living provides, we recommend you seek guidance from a physician.
 Our professional team will meet with you and your loved one to answer questions and provide information regarding the various types of housing and services available on our campus, enabling you to reach the best decision for your loved one and your family.